emilschleder/DaMorph/README.md

 _1_MorfessorModel/_2_Evaluate/_2_generate_plot.sh
 ```

-### Experiments scripts
+### Experiments

 __IMPORTANT NOTE__

 Some scripts require substantial computing power, and needs to run on the ITU hpc.
 These scripts have been marked with (HPC), and requires a special conda environment, which can be found in _3_Training/hpc/hpc_env.yaml for the training and in _4_Evaluation/scandeval/hpc_scandeval_env.yaml for running scandeval evaluation.

+__Scripts__
 The following shell scripts are available to run:

     _1_MorfessorModel: